Turning dispersion into signal: density-split analyses of pairwise velocities: Discussions and Conclusions

 Perhaps more importantly, the way we conduct density split in this letter is subtly different from what was applied in \citep{Gruen2018, Friedrich2018, Enrique2021,Paillas2023}, and more similar to the case presented in \citep{Abbas2005, Tinker2007}, or \citep{Chiang2014, Repp2022} in Fourier space.
 The density PDF in this work was evaluated at the locations of tracers (halos), rather than at random locations, or uniform sampling, as in \citep{Uhlemann2016, Gruen2018, Friedrich2018, Enrique2021,Repp2021,Paillas2023}.
-This subtlety has significant implications for the modeling of RSD.
-As seen in DS-RSD (or void-RSD), the random sampling of DS (or void) centres in redshift space becomes non-random in real space, and vice-verse.
-This poses challenges for modeling DS-RSD (or void-RSD), because of the non-trivial mapping for the DS (or void) centers between real and redshift space \citep{Nadathur2019a}.
-An iterative reconstruction was developed to bring the tracer field back to the real space to split the density \citep[e.g.][]{Nadathur2019b}; forward modeling with simulations \citep{Cuesta-Lazaro2024, Paillas2024} was shown to be successful to some extent.
-With our version of density-split, we always have halos at the centers where the density PDF was evaluated.
+This subtlety has significant implications for the modelling of RSD.
+As seen in DS-RSD (or void-RSD), the random sampling of DS (or void) centres in redshift space becomes non-random in real space, and vice versa.
+This poses challenges for modelling DS-RSD (or void-RSD), because of the non-trivial mapping for the DS (or void) centres between real and redshift space \citep{Nadathur2019a}.
+An iterative reconstruction was developed to bring the tracer field back to the real space to split the density \citep[e.g.][]{Nadathur2019b}; forward modelling with simulations \citep{Cuesta-Lazaro2024, Paillas2024} was shown to be successful to some extent.
+With this version of density-split, we always have halos at the centres where the density PDF was evaluated.
 Our pair-counting method is therefore the same as the 2PCF except that halo pairs are re-grouped according to their local densities.
-This makes the modeling of our DS-RSD no fundamentally different from 2PCF.
+This makes the modelling of our DS-RSD no fundamentally different from 2PCF.
 The extra factor we need to take care of is the bias associated with environmental dependence, which on scales of tens of $\mathrm{Mpc\,h^{-1}}$, is approximately linear \citep{Repp2021, Xu2024}.
-Still, this is slightly entangled with the fact that the densities are evaluated in redshift-space for the split, which we have shown is not significant in a separate paper.
+Still, this is slightly entangled with the fact that the densities are evaluated in redshift-space for the split, which we will show is not significant in a separate paper.
 With the new method, perturbation theories that work for 2PCF should work (even better) for DS-clustering.
-With this, both the modeling and the actual data analysis can be aligned.
+With this, both the modelling and the actual data analysis can be aligned.